 Susan Cowart is the Director of Parent and Annual Giving at Auburn University and has had a lifetime of fundraising.
 Susan began with overseeing an 11,000,000-piece direct mail program for Citizens for a Sound Economy.
 She has worked for the Alabama Symphony, volunteered for the Junior League of Birmingham, and run a Congressional campaign office.
 While as Annual Fund Director at Birmingham Southern, she inaugurated multiple successful campaigns for BSC including the Battle of the Greeks, which rose the college’s giving percentage by 5 points in two months.
 Susan accepted the directorship of Auburn’s Annual Giving program in April 2015.
 The Annual Giving team since that time has doubled annual giving and increased donors by 40%.
 Susan recently earned the recognition as a Certified Fund Raising Executive.
 Susan is married to Phillip Cowart, Director of Development for the Auburn University College of Agriculture.
 They together have six children, two sons-in-law, one daughter-in-law, and three grandchildren.
 Susan enjoys attempting to grow an English garden in Auburn’s clay soil, trying new recipes and attempting to write down recipes that have been created by trial and error, and watching a sunset anytime she can.

 Shannon Dale is Director of Communications and External Relations at Grand Valley State University’s Kirkhof College of Nursing.
-Prior to GVSU, she served as the Director of Annual Giving for the University of North Carolina Asheville.
+Prior to GVSU, she earned her Southeast credentials as the Director of Annual Giving for the University of North Carolina Asheville.
 She holds a B.A. in English and French from Elmhurst College and earned her M.A. in English with a specialization in rhetoric and composition from Colorado State University.
 In her role at UNC Asheville, she provides strategic leadership and management of a comprehensive, integrated annual giving program for the University.
 Prior to joining UNC Asheville, she most recently served as the Assistant Director of Development for the College of Liberal Arts at Colorado State University, where she leveraged her communications and public relations experience to develop annual giving materials and programming for the College, crafted development communications, and wrote proposals.
 Her deep appreciation for the Liberal Arts was born out of a childhood spent writing stories for her grandfather, performing in musical groups and in local theatre productions, and from many hours spent in the library where she fell in love with reading.

 Jaclyn Pingel Day